 The oscilloscope mode allows you to 'see' the output audio waveform on the display.
 Time increases from left-to-right horizontally.
-Using the rotary encoder \bigcirc the display time can be zoomed in or out.
+Using the rotary encoder $\bigcirc$ the display time can be zoomed in or out.
 The horizontal scale is divided into divisions with feint vertical dashed lines.
 The current time scale is shown in the bottom right-hand side of the display.
 For example, in the figure the setting is 2.5 ms (i.e. $2\frac{1}{2}$ thousandths of a second) per division.

 Press on the screen).
 Press on the screen).
 Press on the screen).
 Note that the rescaling is limited and so for weak signals rescaling may not cause the waveform to fully fit the display.
-Press on the screen and of the waveform to fully fit the display.
+Press on the waveform to fully fit the display.
+Press on the waveform to fully fit the display.
+Press on the waveform to fully fit the display.
+Press on the waveform to fully fit the display.
 Press on the waveform to fully fit the display scale (from x1 to x16 zoom).